Guide

 Common mistakes

-• Assuming a file is valid just because it opens in Excel.
+• Assuming a file is valid just because it opens in Excel or Google Sheets.

-• Ignoring duplicated headers or inconsistent row lengths.
+• Ignoring duplicated headers, missing values, or inconsistent row lengths.

 Real-world tips